zhengxinxing/orgguide-cn/README.md

 orgguide-cn
 ===========

-The Chinese translation of Orgguide, from orgmode.com.
+The Chinese translation of Orgguide that comes from orgmode.org.